How to have an enjoyable time in the colonial city of Merida Yucatan

 Restaurants for tourist in Merida

 Merida Yucatan has an amazing array of restaurants to choose from.
-You can have local Yucateco food or high end steak houses.
-Of course as the first time visitor, you might be looking for something unique to the area.
+You can have local Yucatecan food or high-end steak houses.
+Of course, as the first-time visitor, you might be looking for something unique to the area.
 Here are several eating options that cover a wide span of interest.

 Mercado Lucas de Galvez